-7 "What Are We?"
-Relationship Conversations That Didn't Quite Go As Planned
+Guys Share “What Are We?”
+Conversations They Had That Didn’t Go Well For Anyone Involved

 There are countless ways to respond to the oft-posed sixth date question "What are we?"
 You might reply: "boyfriend/girlfriend."
 You might say: "dating."
 Other appropriate replies include: "doctors" (if you are indeed both doctors) or "two lonely curmudgeons searching for meaning" (if you are both Larry David).
 I'd guess that only 19 percent of "what are we?" relationship conversations go exactly as planned.
 Humans, man — when presented with people who actually like us, we tend to detonate the relationship.